Skip to main content

 The convergence of institutional adoption, technical evolution, and political support in 2024-2025 represents Bitcoin's most significant inflection point since creation.
 What differentiates this moment from previous cycles is simultaneity: Bitcoin is simultaneously being adopted as digital gold by conservative institutions AND becoming programmable money through Layer 2s, while receiving government endorsement rather than hostility.
 These forces reinforce rather than conflict.

 The generational rotation thesis provides the most compelling framework for understanding current price action and future trajectory.
-Whether Bitcoin reaches 400,000or400,000 or 200,000 or consolidates longer at current levels, the fundamental shift from price-sensitive retail to price-insensitive institutions has occurred.
+Whether Bitcoin reaches $400,000 or $200,000 or consolidates longer at current levels, the fundamental shift from price-sensitive retail to price-insensitive institutions has occurred.
 This changes market dynamics in ways that make traditional technical analysis and cycle timing less relevant.
 When buyers don't care about unit price and measure success in multi-year timeframes, short-term volatility becomes noise rather than signal.

 Layer 2 innovation resolves Bitcoin's long-standing philosophical tension between conservatives who wanted a simple, unchanging settlement layer and progressives who wanted programmability and scaling.
 The answer: do both.
 Keep Bitcoin L1 conservative and secure while building expressive Layer 2s that compete with Ethereum and Solana.
 Ali's vision of "taking Bitcoin to a billion people" through self-custodial applications requires this technical evolution—no amount of institutional ETF buying gets normies using Bitcoin for daily transactions and DeFi.